HigherLevelDev/hldk/README.md

 3. Verify and install required tools (Node.js 21+ and pnpm)
 4. (Optional) Set up audio transcription
 5. Run the HLDK server
-6. Access the web UI in your browser
+6. Access the web UI in your browser at http://localhost:3010
+7. Import your local git repo as a workspace
+8. Chat with the SE Agent to make updates to your system

 For detailed instructions, see the sections below.

+If you have questions then feel free to email: adam@higherleveldev.com

 ## What is this?